1) Theater Artist

 5) One Disc, Interesting.
 Six Discs, Fantastic

-The world population in 1986 — two billion fewer than today — was 4.83 billion, give or take a few.
+The world population in 1986 was a mere 4.83 billion, give or take a few.
 That year Cary Grant passed away, along with Simone de Beauvoir and Jorge Luis Borges.
-Meanwhile, Rafael Nadal and Usain Bolt made their first appearance on earth.
+Rafael Nadal and Usain Bolt landed on earth.
 Lady Gaga was born that year too, though not her look.

 Pioneer, “6-disc CD Player Commercial” (1986)

 CDs were only just taking the place of cassettes in the mid 80s.
 In fact, Dire Straits were the first band ever to sell a million CDs with “Brothers in Arms,” in 1985 (goodbye Maxell Tape Guy).
 Madonna was not far behind, the most material girl in the most material decade.

 The other American music superstars of the 80s, meanwhile, made an appeal for Africa.
 The song was written by Lionel Richie and Michael Jackson (particularly otherworldly at the time), but the high points of the recording come from Bruce Springsteen, Cyndi Lauper, and most hilariously, Bob Dylan.